A new MRCPI Paediatrics Part II Written exam format was introduced in October 2019.

 The examination is conducted by remote invigilation via computer based testing.

-From June 2020 onwards all of our written examinations will be delivered by remote invigilation instead of at a physical examination centre.
+From June 2020 onwards all of our written examinations are being delivered by remote invigilation instead of at a physical examination centre.

 Please find all the information about remote invigilation in this link https://www.rcpi.ie/examinations/remote-invigilation/

 You must have passed MRCPI Paediatrics Part I or MRCPI General Medicine Part I within the last six years.

 If this six-year period has expired, you must re-sit MRCPI Part I.

 If you have one of the qualifications listed below, you are exempt from MRCPI Paediatrics Part I, which means you are eligible to apply to MRCPI Paediatrics Part II Written now.
 As part of the application process you will be asked to upload an attested copy of your equivalent qualification(s).

 The fee for MRCPI examination has increased in line with the rising costs associated with delivering the exams, effective for all exams taken after 1 August 2022.
 Modest fee increases are spread across the three exam components.